ZivaVatra/SDAT/README.md

 ## Overview:

 SDAT started off as a bash script sometime before 2006 to handle archival of Documents/Bills/Invoices/etc...
-It was publicly released as Open Source around 2013 by explicit request as it turned out there was no similar software available at the time.
+It was publicly released as Open Source around 2013 by explicit request, as it turned out there was no similar software available at the time.
 Since then I've kept using it for archiving my paperwork in a searchable way, while also making improvements as and when needed.

 The basic idea is of an automated system that scans the page, runs OCR on the text, and saves the text to the comment field in the metadata as an image.